Choaib-ELMADI/getting-started-with-stm32/README.md

 ## STM32 Animations

-I've also created some video animations using `Manim` to visualize some STM32 concepts.
+I've created some video animations using `Manim` to visualize some STM32 concepts.
 These animations aim to simplify complex topics and enhance learning.
 You can check them out in [manim-animation](https://github.com/Choaib-ELMADI/manim-animation).

 <div align="center">